2022 Tampa Bay Bandits season

 The 2022 Tampa Bay Bandits season was the first and only season for the Tampa Bay Bandits as a professional American football franchise.
 They played as charter members of the United States Football League, one of eight teams to compete in the league for the 2022 season.
 The Bandits technically played as a traveling team (since the entirety of the regular season was played at Protective Stadium and Legion Field in Birmingham, Alabama) and were led by head coach Todd Haley.

-Personnel

-Final roster

-The Bandits, like all other teams, have a 38-man active roster with a 7-man practice squad.

 Schedule

 Regular season

 The Bandits' 2022 schedule was announced on March 7.
 They opened the season against the Pittsburgh Maulers.